bactopia/bactopia/docs/usage-basic.md

 In the above example, there are mulitple errors.
 Lines 4 and 5 (`LINE 4:ERROR` or `LINE 5:ERROR`) suggest that based on the given paths the FASTQs do not exist.
 The sample name `test002` has been used multiple times, and must be corrected.
 There is also an issue with the header line that must be looked into.

 ### ENA & SRA
 There are a lot of publicly avilable sequences available from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) (ENA) and the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA).
 There's a good chance you might want to include some of those sequences in your analysis!
 If that sounds like you, Bactopia has that built in for you!
 You can give a single *Experiment* accession (`--accession`) or a file where each line is a single *Experiment* accession (`--accessions`).
 Bactopia will then query ENA to determine *Run* accession(s) associated with the given Experiment accession and proceed download the corresponding FASTQ files from either the SRA (default) or ENA (`--use_ena`).

 After the download is completed, it will be processed through Bactopia.

 !!! info "Use --accession for a Single Experiment Accession"
     SRA: `bactopia --accession SRX476958`
     ENA: `bactopia --accession SRX476958 --use_ena`

 !!! info "Use --accessions for Multiple Experiment Accessions"
     SRA: `bactopia --accessions my-accessions.txt`
     ENA: `bactopia --accessions my-accessions.txt --use_ena`

+!!! info "What happens when an Experiment has multiple Runs?"
+    In cases where a single Experiment might have multiple Run accessions associated with it, the FASTQ files from each Run are merged into a single set of sequences.

 #### Generating Accession List
 `bactopia search` has been made to help assist in generating a list of Experiment accessions to be procesed by Bactopia (via `--accessions`).
-Users can provide a Taxon ID (e.g. 1280), a binary name (e.g. Staphylococcus aureus), or Study accessions (e.g. PRJNA480016).
+Users can provide a Taxon ID (e.g. 1280), a binary name (e.g. Staphylococcus aureus), a Study accession (e.g. PRJNA480016), a BioSample accession (e.g. SAMN01737350), or a Run accession (e.g. SRR578340).
 This value is then queried against ENA's [Data Warehouse API](https://www.ebi.ac.uk/ena/browse/search-rest)), and a list of all Experiment accessions associated with the query is returned.

 ##### Usage
 ```